Have your say on the future of policing in Warwickshire. Take our Police and Crime Plan priorities survey today!

 Staff Diversity

-As of June 2024, the Office of the Police and Crime Commissioner for Warwickshire (OPCC) comprises a total of 16 staff, including the Deputy Police and Crime Commissioner.
-Two further positions are currently vacant and being recruited to (one of which is a part-time role).
+As of October 2024, the Office of the Police and Crime Commissioner for Warwickshire (OPCC) comprises a total of 16 staff, including the Deputy Police and Crime Commissioner.
+Two further positions are currently vacant and being recruited to.
 There are currently 11 female members of staff and 5 male members of staff.
 No members of staff are from an ethnic minority.
 The number of staff with disabilities is not centrally recorded.

 Salaries